Thailand grapples with 'massive' fake passport racket

 In 2010, Thai and Spanish authorities arrested suspected members of an international ring providing forged passports to militants.
 Thai authorities say the ring may have passed fake documents to those behind the Madrid train bombings in 2004.

-Pockets of Bangkok are notorious counterfeit goods emporiums with fake drivers' licences, press cards and airline cabin crew identity cards on display.
+Pockets of Bangkok are notorious counterfeit goods emporiums with fake drivers' licenses, press cards and airline cabin crew identity cards on display.
 The Thai capital also boasts experts in forging visas.

 "Thailand is fertile territory for people looking to steal European passports, there are lots of foreigners and many foreigners visit," a European diplomat said.